ugvm

 I will renew PS+ at the essentials tier in November, I don't need the extra tier it just adds more titles to my backlog!

-4. I did really well this year with FOMO, I did not go back to Fortnite even with the Simpsons map or the current BTTF skins, I also avoided purchasing Arc Raiders.
+4. I did really well this year with FOMO, I did not go back to Fortnite even with the Simpsons map or the BTTF skins, I also avoided purchasing Arc Raiders.
 I don't have the free time for these type of games.
 Need to avoid the hype and just play what I already own.

 Backlog